MrFizzyBubbs/pymafia/README.md

 ```

 ### ASH and Special Datatypes
-KoLmafia's runtime library functions can be accessed through the `ash` submodule, which will automatically handle conversion of the inputs and output for the underlying Java function.
+KoLmafia's runtime library functions are available through the `ash` sub-package, which will automatically handle conversion of the inputs and output for the underlying Java function.

 ```python
 >>> from pymafia import ash